KonstantinosAng/PyPingPong/README.md

 ## Installation

 Simply download the files in a folder and run the ping-pong.py file.
 The file is compatible with Python 2.7.x+ and Python 3.6.x+ and with Windows and Linux systems.
-To run the files use the next
+To run the file use the next
 command:

 ```